Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 * Provide a project name, for the local copy of the remote instance.
 * Provide connection details  (i.e: api-gateway-manager.\<domain-name>, 443, admin, apiAdminPwd!)
 * Select apimgr instance
-* Click on Finish and wait for all policy to load.
+* Click on Finish and wait for all policies to load:
 ![api-gateway-manager-debug](/Images/apim-policy-studio-api-containers.png)
 * Browse under Policy > #AMPLIFY-OB to find the API .
 Or, use search box to provide the API name
 * Double click on the API name to open the filter path

 You can now :

 * discover every filter details configuration.
 This may help to understand a specific behavior
 * change log level of any filter
 * add a trace filter between 2 filters
 * test changing the policy

 Any change needs to be published with the _Deploy (F6)_ command and select all instances of the current group.